Department of Social Development (South Africa): History and Recent Developments

 Since the 1990s, welfare services have been allocated 10% of the Department’s overall budget.
 According to researcher Lisa Vetten, pay increases for the Department's civil servants have been consistently higher than inflation for the past 10 years; these increases have shrunk the budget for provision of services, and have correspondingly diminished funding to the non-governmental organisation (NGO) sector.
 She argues underfunding has created a two-tier system of care, in which government services are considerably better resourced than NGO counterparts.
 Further exacerbating NGOs’ situations is the Department's late payment of their subsidies.
+In the Eastern Cape, reports have been made that the DSD is only subsidizing 40-50% of care for home-based and community care for seniors, leaving vulnerable seniors to pay for the remaining costs themselves.
+Demonstrating that the DSD lacks financial capacity to provide social services.
+Similarly, criticisms have also been leveled that the government is providing insufficient funding for the provision of shelters and services for women and LGBTQ victims of gender-based violence.
+During the height of the Covid-19 pandemic, the government also faced backlash over its failure to provide food distribution to those in need, particularly school-aged children.